codeforamerica/workforwardnola/docs/career_assessment_how_to.md

 # Career assessment
+The career assessment is a quick and simple quiz to help a job seeker explore careers.

 ## How does it work?
-Each "Me" or "Not Me" response is matched with a trait like "Adaptable" or "Organized".
+Job seekers select a "Me" or "Not Me" response for each image, and it's matched with a trait like "Adaptable" or "Organized".
 Each career is associated with a few traits.
 When results are calculated, each career is given a score to reflect how closely it matches the traits chosen by the job seeker.
 The three careers with the highest score are displayed.

 Matching an image with a trait can happen three ways:

-1. Positive association: responding "Me" to an image is a "Me" response to the trait (Example: 'Working with customers' -> 'Customer service')
+1. Positive association: selecting the "Me" option for an image matches a "Me" response to the trait (Example: 'Working with customers' -> 'Customer service')
-2. Reverse association: responding "Not Me" to an image is a "Me" response to certain `reverse_trait`s (Example: 'Working with your hands' reverses to 'Technical')
+2. Reverse association: selecting "Not Me" for an image matches a "Me" response to certain `reverse_trait`s (Example: 'Working with your hands' reverses to 'Technical')
 3. Compound association: Some traits are hard to encapsulate in a single image, so "Me" responses to multiple images can also become a "Me" response to a higher-level trait (Example: 'Teamwork' and 'Self-starter' are parts of the 'Leadership' trait)

 ## How can I update the career information?